wso2/docs-ei/en/micro-integrator/docs/setup/brokers/configure-with-rabbitMQ.md

 # Connecting to RabbitMQ

+<a href="http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol">AMQP</a> is a wire-level messaging protocol that describes the format of the data that is sent across the network.
+If a system or application can read and write AMQP, it can exchange messages with any other system or application that understands AMQP, regardless of the implementation language.
+The RabbitMQ AMQP transport is implemented using the <a href="http://www.rabbitmq.com/java-client.html">RabbitMQ Java Client</a>.
+It allows you to send or receive AMQP messages by directly calling an AMQP broker (RabbitMQ).

 This section describes how to configure WSO2 Micro Integrator to connect with RabbitMQ.

 ## Enabling the RabbitMQ transport